trentonallan/dartfrog-java/README.md

 - A fixed-size thread pool (`THREAD_POOL_SIZE` equal to the number of available processors) manages worker threads.
 - Incoming client connections are submitted to the thread pool for asynchronous processing.
-- This model improves performance by reusing threads and reducing the overhead of creating new threads for each connection.

 ### Compression